 - 27. The Applicant says there is no such thing.
 I accept that submission.
 There is a vast range of different types of music in the world.
+The Applicant puts it graphically when it says: Mozart's Requiem in D Minor (1791) and Skrillex's Scary Monsters and Nice Sprites (2010) are very different and one might not have been considered "music" in the time of the other.
+That both count as "music" is proof of the lack of heterogeneity within the term "music." - 28.
 Music appeals to nearly all mankind.
 Just because there is one word covering all kinds of music does not make all mankind into a "music community" the word will not stretch that far.
 There is no cohesion or relationship between all those concerned with creating performing, recording or "consuming" music of all the different sorts known to mankind.
 There is no public recognition of such a thing as the "music community."
-There are no boundaries, formal or informal for what it might be and how one says someone is within it or without it. - 28.
+There are no boundaries, formal or informal for what it might be and how one says someone is within it or without it. - 29.
 I am not at all clear what A2IM says the music community is.
-It refers to the "independent music community" meaning independent music labels, but that cannot possibly constitute a global music community as a whole.
+It refers to the "independent music community" or "sector" meaning independent music labels, but that cannot possibly constitute a global music community as a whole.
 In other places it invokes all its members and associate members.
 But even if you took them all as being a "community" (which I do not) they could only form a part of the global citizenry (nearly all mankind) which has an interest of any sort in music of any sort.
 In its additional submission A2IM suggests that the community consists of its membership in the context of the clear delineation requirement.
-But A2IM's membership (even taken as a whole) cannot in any way be taken to amount to a global music community for all mankind.
+But A2IMs membership (even taken as a whole) cannot in any way be taken to amount to a global music community for all mankind.